dluccajose/backpack-import/README.md

 ```

 #### Advanced options
-For more complex operations, you can provide additional options to a field:
+For more complex operations, you can provide additional options to the array:

 ```
 $this->backpackImport->setImportColumnMapping([